 Instead, medical help should be accessed from licensed healthcare professionals – physicians, physical therapists, staff at campus health centers, and, in particular, arts medicine specialists, who practice in many urban areas.

-For instance, ensemble members might be counting on a hurting musician to perform at a high-paying show.
-In such a situation, a performer needing rest might see no option but to carry on.
+For instance, ensemble members might be counting on a hurting musician to perform at a high-paying show, and, in such a situation, a performer needing rest might see no option but to carry on.

-Nevertheless, when symptoms loom, skilled helpers can aid performers to come up with various accommodations, many of which allow for degrees of practice and performance.
+Nevertheless, when symptoms erupt, skilled helpers can aid performers to come up with various accommodations, many of which allow for degrees of practice and performance.

 A violinist experiencing her first occurrence of wrist pain, let’s say, might be advised to begin treatment with a physical therapist, take lessons from an Alexander technique teacher to gain ease in her playing, and participate in portions of rehearsals and performances with a substitute covering some of her duties.

 What we need to remember is that symptoms call for actions, and we shouldn’t try to go it alone.